 With the rise of digital shopping, it’s gotten easier than ever to overspend.
 Stick to the money in your wallet and use your zero-sum budgeting skills to decide how much cash to take with you when you’re out and about.
 Debit cards are a cash alternative, and when you use PSECU’s debit card, you earn rewards!
 You can earn $0.10 cash rewards on eligible purchases of $10 or over with a PSECU checking account and one or more qualifying monthly direct deposit(s) totaling at least $500.
 You can earn $0.05 cash rewards on eligible purchases of $10 or over for accounts with a PSECU checking account.
 Certain restrictions may apply.
 See the Visa® Debit Card Rewards Program Terms and Conditions for full details.

-Keep in Touch With Creditors
+Keep in Touch with Creditors

 Lenders are people just like you who understand what it’s like to pay off debt.
 If you’re having trouble paying your monthly bill, give them a call to ask what debt management services they have available.